jtabalujan2/pillarsOfJS/pillarsofjs.md

   };
 };
 ```
-You can use closure to create data privacy and it's really simple to create: You can a) Define a function within another function then expose the inner function (by returning it or passing it into another function)
+You can use closure to create data privacy and it's really simple to create:

+ *Define a function within another function then expose the inner function (by returning it or passing it into another function)*

 The end result of closure is access to the variables from the inner function even if has finished running.
 By default, variables are removed from JS when they are inside a function and the function has finished executing.